 Virtual manipulatives and applets are interactive, visual representations of dynamic objects that present opportunities for constructing mathematical knowledge, and help the students to have solid understanding of mathematical concepts.
 They can usually be manipulated with widgets in a GUI (Graphical User Interface), such as a slider, a checkbox or a button, and help to develop students’ visualization skills by connecting words, pictures and symbols simultaneously.
-With these tools, it is possible to simplify the tasks which are difficult or impossible to do on the whiteboard.
+With these tools, it is possible to simplify the tasks which can be difficult or impossible to do with the traditional educational tools.
 Virtual and dynamic objects can also be used to present pictorial proofs, puzzles, animations, simulations, and to generate unlimited questions.

 You can find some examples below: